Add animated SVG to React websites

 /* eslint-disable */

-comment at the top of your component file because the javascript is minified and it will create a lot of code styling errors.
-Do not try to format the javascript otherwise line wrapping can make it stop working.
+because the Javascript is minified and it will create a lot of code styling errors.
+Do not try to format the Javascript, otherwise line wrapping can make it stop working.

 Now just import your SVG file and return it in the function.